 - You will be able to review and edit imported Posts before they are added to your Queue, including specifying which Social Profiles to post to 💪

-Note: Keep in mind that CSV stands for Comma Separate values, meaning that the information in every line of your CSV needs to be separated by commas.
+Note: Keep in mind that CSV stands for Comma Separated Values, meaning that the information in every field of your CSV needs to be separated by commas.
 When saving as CSV, some software (ex: Numbers) could default to other separators that won't work, based on your Language & Region settings.
-If you're CSV isn't successfully importing, open the file and check if other separators are being used.
+If your CSV isn't successfully importing, open the file and check if other separators are being used.

 How To Locate & Initiate A Bulk Import